bradleytechman/AltStore-Beginners-Guide/README.md

 # Issues & Fixes

-How do I turn on developer mode?
+# How do I turn on developer mode?

 Developer mode can be turned on by going to Settings > privacy and security > scroll to the very bottom and enable developer mode > restart > open AltStore > click ok if it says you need developer mode > turn on.
 This is ok and your security is fine.

-How do I trust AltStore?
+# How do I trust AltStore?

 To trust AltStore, go to Settings < General < VPN & Device Management < ( your email that you used to install altstore ) < trust

-My device isn’t showing up.
+# My device isn’t showing up.

 Thanks to u/BWC_4_Wife for this info

 On Windows C:\ProgramData\Apple\Lockdown (start, type in %ProgramData%\Apple\Lockdown ) or

 on a Mac: Go to /var/db/lockdown in Terminal You can remove everything in this folder, which will remove trust from every device.
 Refresh your apps faster

+# My apps arent refreshing wirelessly

 !WINDOWS ONLY! u/wolo_prime had a lot of trouble getting Altstore apps (uYou+) to refresh my apps wirelessly.
 He installed every version of Itunes, reinstalled services, windows updates, wifi, and firewall settings.